John Wesley Said People Need Jobs

 According to William Law in 1738, Wesley had a particular aptitude for meditation and a disposition to probe to the root of things.

 Wesley questioned, “Why are thousands of people starving, perishing for want, in every part of England?

 His conclusion?
 “They have no meat, because they have no work.”

 Click the link below and read Wesley’s 1772 Letter to the Editor of Lloyds Evening Post.
-In it he probes to the roots of England’s 18th century economic recession.
-His words can yield a timely perspective on our 21st century economic problems.
+In it John Wesley probes to the roots of England’s 18th century economic recession.
+His words can yield a timely perspective on our 21st century social issues.